Ryan Edwards Discusses Wife Mackenzie Standifer’s Pregnancy On ‘Teen Mom OG,’ Calls Baby An ‘Accident’

 “I was going for a consultation to have my tubes tied,” she confessed.
 “I was late twice.”

-In addition to the 10-month-old son they share, Jagger, Edwards is dad to 10-year-old Bentley, who he shares with ex-girlfriend Maci Bookout, and Standifer is mom to four-year-old Hudson, who she shares with ex-husband Zachary Stephens.
+In addition to the 10-month-old son they share, Jagger, Edwards is dad to 10-year-old Bentley, who he shares with ex-girlfriend Maci Bookout, and Standifer is mom to 4-year-old Hudson, who she shares with ex-husband Zachary Stephens.

 As fans saw on Instagram, Standifer first confirmed she and Edwards are expecting another child on July 5 with a photo of her ultrasound and an announcement about their baby girl, who is due in January.

-Edwards and Standifer got married in May 2017 and shortly thereafter, Edwards came forward with his addiction issues and entered into his first stint in rehab.
-Then, the following year, as Standifer prepared to give birth to their son Jagger, Edwards entered rehab for a second time and remained there until after Jagger was born.
+Edwards and Standifer got married in May 2017 and shortly thereafter, Edwards came forward with his addiction issues and entered his first stint in rehab.
+Then, the following year, as Standifer prepared to give birth to Jagger, Edwards entered rehab for a second time and remained there until after Jagger was born.

 Several months after his second stint in treatment, Edwards was arrested for a probation violation and spent three months behind bars for it.

-Part 1 of the Teen Mom OG finale airs Monday, September 2 at 9 p.m.
+Part one of the Teen Mom OG finale airs Monday, September 2 at 9 p.m.
+Until then, those who wish to keep with with Edwards and Standifer can follow them on Instagram.